ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 | Gold, unlisted shares, and most other assets | More than 24 months | 24 months or less |

-The following rates apply to transfers made on or after July 23, 2024 for resident individuals and HUFs unless noted otherwise.
+The following rates apply to transfers made on or after July 23, 2024 for resident individuals and HUFs unless otherwise noted.
+All rates are before surcharge and cess.

 |---|---|---|---|